Economic Development Incentives

 - An objective third-party (currently UTRGV under a technical assistance contract) will complete a fiscal impact analysis of the proposed project.

-- Staff will work with projects that meet eligibility criteria to develop an incentive agreement.
-Staff will provide feedback on projects that do not meet eligibility criteria.
+- Staff will work with projects to develop an incentive agreement.

 - Present the proposed project at an EDC board meeting.
 EDC board meetings are held the last Tuesday of every month.
 The agenda packet will include the incentive application, agreement, and fiscal impact analysis.

 - If approved by the EDC Board, deliver the same presentation at an Edinburg City Council meeting.
 If approved, execute the agreement, and then work with staff to create a project profile on the City’s Dashboard, where the application, compliance documentation, and payment information will be posted.

 Eligible projects can apply here.